-We don’t need to take it personally when someone in another adult class or youth session disagrees with us — (unless we have a dog called “ego” in the fight — an ego which is being exposed due to years of holding onto a particular public position).
+We don’t need to take it personally when someone in another adult class or youth session disagrees with us.
 In fact, I have said, “Pastor so-in-so takes a different position on this and it is an arguable position.”
 That is, there are some arguments, some good arguments, which are made to support this-or-that position!

 We as pastors and leaders ARE NOT right about everything!

 Anyone who knows me understands that I feel strongly about the positions which I hold and teach as God’s truth.
-I am not intimidated by those who hold a different position and am willing to hammer out the reasons for the position I hold, while also understanding some of the good arguments, and weak arguments which companion with alternate interpretations and applications.
+I am not intimidated by those who hold a different position.
+I am willing to hammer out the reasons for the position I hold, while also understanding some of the good arguments which support alternate interpretations and applications of Scripture.

 or is it —